WalkerCodeRanger/semver/PublishingRelease.md

 ## Steps to Publish Release

+1. Merge the `vX.Y.Z-readme` branch into `master`.
-1. Create an *annotated* tag of the version number being published prefixed with "v".
+2. Create an *annotated* tag of the version number being published prefixed with "v".
 The tag description should match the tag name.
-2. Wait for the build of that tag to complete in Appveyor.
+3. Wait for the build of that tag to complete in Appveyor.
-3. Download the nupkg and snupkg files from the assets tab of Appveyor.
+4. Download the nupkg and snupkg files from the assets tab of Appveyor.
-4. Upload those to NuGet with the new readme from the readme branch.
+5. Upload those to NuGet with the new readme.
    * Remove the build and NuGet status from the top of the readme before putting it in NuGet.

 ## After Publishing a Release